 Case in point?
 The first time I went there, I had goats cheese and pickled cherry.

 Things to do nearby: Mary’s Milk Bar sits right on Grassmarket, one of my favourite areas of central Edinburgh!
-Right next to it is The Vennel, which I recommend climbing up for a fantastic photo opportunity of Edinburgh castle.
+Right next to it is The Vennel, a staircase which I recommend climbing up for a fantastic photo opportunity of Edinburgh castle.

 There you have it!
 15 of my favourite unique discoveries around Edinburgh – here’s a handy map with all of these places on, too.